ScottLogic/blog/_posts/2023-09-21-how-i-reduced-my-apps-network-usage-by-95-percent.markdown

 These are the kind of things you'll really have to think about when developing for mobile as resources genuinely are limited.

-Here's what it should've looked like all along:
+Here's what it should've look like all along.

 ### 2. Frequency of data changes